 Day 2: Boat Cruise on the Kazinga Channel and Game Drive.

 Get up early in the morning to an early breakfast and then set off for a game drive at the Northern area of the park which is the Kasenyi Plains.
 Here you will begin your quest on finding the lions and leopards as you come across masses of elephants, Ugandan Kobs, buffaloes, Defassa waterbucks, warthogs, giant forest hogs and bushbucks to mention but a few.
 Head back to the lodge to have lunch and then head for a cruise along the Kazinga Channel in the afternoon.
-Get to see more herds of hippos and elephants, a number of endemic birds and not forgetting the plethora of migratory birds too.
+Get to see more Uganda safaris wildlife including hippos and elephants, a number of endemic birds and not forgetting the plethora of migratory birds too.
 Later, head back to your place of accommodation to enjoy your dinner, get refreshed and then have some rest as well.

 Day 3: Ishasha and the Bwindi Impenetrable Forest National Park